Rishthegreat/Notes/School/Theodore Roosevelt.md

 	- Meat Inspection Act (1906)
 	- Pure Food and Drug Act (1906)
 		- Food and Drug Administration (FDA)
+			- Government regulatory agency that can create laws

 #### Elections
 - Wins the election of 1904